guppyfish123/SOC_Lab/Installation/Shuffle.md

 ```bash
 cp /path/to/destination /path/to/file
 ```
-To ensure our Shuffle folder isn't accessable by all users, we'll lock to file down so that docker and root can access it
+To ensure our Shuffle folder isn't accessible by all users, we'll lock to file down so that docker and root can access it
 ```bash
 sudo chown root:docker /Shuffle
 sudo chmod 770 /Shuffle